The Brown Spectator

+Soon after the publication of Shieh's Bloat@Brown project, Karim Zohdy, a writer for The Spectator, published, also in The Spectator, an article sharply critical of Shieh and his methods.

 In May 2025, Fox News reported that Kirsten Wolfe, a university administrator, had launched disciplinary charges against the entire board of directors of The Brown Spectator for allegedly violating Brown's trademark policy, for including the word "Brown" in the paper's name.
 The Spectator's editors argued they were protected by the doctrine of descriptive fair use, and questioned why Wolfe hadn't also charged The Brown Daily Herald.
 In response to the charge, Shieh ran a 30-second commercial in the Providence market criticizing Wolfe by name and accusing her of retaliation.
 Shieh won his disciplinary hearing, was found not responsible for the charges against him, and faced no punishment.
 In June, Shieh testified before the House Judiciary Subcommittee on the Administrative State, Regulatory Reform, and Antitrust; subsequently House Judiciary Committee chairman Jim Jordan demanded Brown release all internal memos pertaining to the disciplinary investigation into Shieh and The Brown Spectator and issued a subpoena for documents related to Brown's tuition pricing.

 In September 2025, the university announced it was eliminating over 100 administrative jobs and positions to address the school's persistent budget shortfall.
 Shieh said the layoffs proved "the message of Bloat@Brown has been true all along: many of these administrators were unnecessary in the first place."